thepowersgang/mrustc/Notes/MIR-Optimisations.md

 Algorithm
 ---------

-Where the pattern `Local(N) = Use(...)` is seen, record that statement as the assignment for `Local(N)`.
+- Where the pattern `Local(N) = Use(...)` is seen, record that statement as the assignment for `Local(N)`.

-Detect any uses of `Local(N)` in mutation context (e.g. `Field(Local(N), 0) = ...`) or as a borrow and remove from the list (as these cause the local to diverge from its source).
+- Detect any uses of `Local(N)` in mutation context (e.g. `Field(Local(N), 0) = ...`) or as a borrow and remove from the
+  list (as these cause the local to diverge from its source).

-Detect any by-value or mutation uses of the origin value that would mean that moving the assignment forwards would lead to a use-after-free or incorrect value.
+- Detect any by-value or mutation uses of the origin value that would mean that moving the assignment forwards would lead to a use-after-free or incorrect value.

-If a recorded local is used, replace that usage by the original source.
-If the value was !Copy, and the use is a move, delete the original assignment.
-- CATCH: Detecting a by-move of !Copy is hard when a Copy value is used from a !Copy struct, needs knowledge of the types involved.
-- CATCH: Since partial moves are valid, the !Copy rule above is invalid if it would have been a partial move.
+- Find any uses of locals recorded locals
-  - Only allow use of a !Copy result when it's just the slot.
+  - If this is of a Copy value, the replacement
+    - Copy values can be reused freely
+  - If the value is used at the top level of the source RValue, do the replacemnet and remove the record
+    - !Copy value moved, so can't be moved again.
+  - Otherwise, remove the record
+    - The value was used, so then assignment can't be replaced with later and deleted.

 Pseudocode
 ----------